eternakk/eternia/docs/architecture.md

 ### 3.3 User Interface

 The user interface provides a way for users to interact with the simulation.
+The UI is built using React and TypeScript, with Tailwind CSS for styling.

 ```
 ┌─────────────────────────────────────────────────────────────┐